rlugojr/linkurious-enterprise-manual/style/default-colors.md

 ![![](Grey.png)](GreyRaw.png)

-When you select a node or an edge, it is immediately higlighted in red and a white halo appears on its connected nodes.
+When you select nodes and edges, it is immediately higlighted in red and a white halo appears on its connected nodes.

 ![](Color.png)